hrussel/t-leap/README.md

-# t-leap
+# T-LEAP: occlusion-robust pose estimation of walking cows using temporal information
-Code repository of the paper T-LEAP: occlusion-robust pose estimation of walking cows using temporal information
+Official repo for the paper T-LEAP: occlusion-robust pose estimation of walking cows using temporal information